metabase/metabase/docs/configuring-metabase/caching.md

 You can use this setting to update questions on the same cadence as your data.
 For example, if your data gets updated daily, you can set the **Cache configuration** to 24 hours.

 > This setting will only apply to questions that meet the [minimum query duration](#minimum-query-duration).
-You can check a question's average query duration from Metabase's [auditing tools](../usage-and-performance-tools/audit.md).
+You can look up a question's average query duration from Metabase's [auditing tools](../usage-and-performance-tools/audit.md).

 If a question meets the minimum query duration, this setting will override: